Enhancing statistics for the SDGs: A new project to increase use and impact of official statistics

 AidData is excited to begin this collaboration with Open Data Watch and PARIS21 to expand our knowledge of how official statistics are used, what tools and strategies NSOs can deploy to increase dissemination of their data, and how NSOs can meet the challenge to increase the use and impact of statistics toward the Sustainable Development Goals and Agenda 2030.

-Mac McDermott is a Junior Program Manager at AidData.
+Mac McDermott served as a Junior Program Manager at AidData from 2017 to 2018.

 Soren Patterson is AidData's Communications Associate.